Modesto, CA – Monday 04/17/23 through Friday 04/21/23

-San Francisco County – Testers need to hold a tester certification through AWWA, ABPA, ASSE, or NCBPA, have a certificate of liability insurance, have a calibrated test kit, and submit an application to the San Francisco Department of Health to get on their testers list.
+San Francisco County – Testers need to hold a tester certification through AWWA, ABPA, ASSE, or NCBPA, have a certificate of liability insurance, have a calibrated test kit, and submit an application to the San Francisco Department of Health.

 San Mateo County – There is no county level management agency, and it appears that most of the county is operated by Cal-Water, which requires AWWA or ABPA certification to register with them.

-San Joaquin County – Testers need to be on the County Environmental Health Department’s tester list, and you would need an AWWA cert and do an application to get on the list.
+San Joaquin County – Testers need to be on the County Environmental Health Department’s tester list, and they require an AWWA certification to get on the list.

 (if your county is not listed, you might want to google it yourself and check their requirements before registering for one of our courses)

 For the state of California and most western states, the only accepted testing procedures are the USC 10th Edition, with some minor exceptions for local ones such as the sight tube DCV test with Los Angeles County.

 On our YouTube Channel, we created a series of videos where we test the four types of preventers using these procedures, we also have in depth videos on how to prepare for the county or third party practical exams on our USC Test Prep Page